thorchain/docs/thornodes/emergency-procedures.md

 ### Restore Node backup

+* [ ] When setting up your new node, it is important to set the same password for your `thornode` during `make install`
 * [ ] Copy node backup files made in [Node backup section](emergency-procedures.md#create-node-backup) to the new node's control station
 * [ ] Create `yaml` config files for temporary pods thornode-recovery.yaml